A2Amir/Introduction-to-ROS--Robot-Operating-System/README.md

 <img src="./img/18.png" alt=" List List Topics" width="600" height="200" />
 <p align="right">

-* /rosout_agg Aggregated feed of messages published to /rosout.
+* /rosout_agg: Aggregated feed of messages published to /rosout.
-* /turtle1/cmd_vel Topic upon which velocity commands are sent/received.
+* /turtle1/cmd_vel: Topic upon which velocity commands are sent/received.
 Publishing a velocity message to this topic will command turtle1 to move.
-* /turtle1/color_sensor Each turtle in turtlesim is equipped with a color sensor, and readings from the sensor are published to this topic.
+* /turtle1/color_sensor: Each turtle in turtlesim is equipped with a color sensor and readings from the sensor are published to this topic.
-* /turtle1/pose The position and orientation of turtle1 are published to this topic.
+* /turtle1/pose: The position and orientation of turtle1 are published to this topic.

 # 14. Get Information About a Specific Topic

-If we wish to get information about a specific topic, who is publishing to it, subscribed to it, or the type of message associated with it, we can use the command **rostopic info**.
+If we wish to get information about a specific topic, who is publishing to it, subscribed to it or the type of message associated with it, we can use the command **rostopic info**.
 Let’s check into the /turtle1/cmd_vel topic:

 <p align="right">
 <img src="./img/19.png" alt=" Get Information About a Specific Topic" width="600" height="300" />
 <p align="right">

  As would be expected, there are two nodes registered on this topic.
-Our publisher, the teleop_turtle node, and our subscriber, the turtlesim node.
+Our publisher the teleop_turtle node, and our subscriber the turtlesim node.
 Additionally, we can see that the type of message used on this topic is **geometry_msgs/Twist**.

 # 15. Show Message Information